 CLASSIFICATION: Lands under this classification serve as recreational resources for the public and include areas managed expressly for recreation as well as those with recreation as a secondary usage.
-Project lands devoted to public recreation include developed park sites, public boat launches, Wildlife Management Areas (WMA), properties set aside for future recreational development, and Pearson's Islandislands and shoals, and shoals on Parr Reservoir owned by SCE&G, as described in each prescription below.
-Public hunting may be allowed on specific Public Recreation lands in accordance with state hunting regulations, as expressly discussed under each prescription below and depicted on Figure 11.
+Project lands devoted to public recreation include developed park sites, public boat launches, Wildlife Management Areas (WMA), properties set aside for future-recreational development, and Pearson's Islandislands and shoals, and shoals on Parr Reservoir owned by under each prescription below and depicted on Figure 11.
 Hunting is enforced by SCDNR in accordance with regulations applicable to private lands and WMA, depending on the land classification.
-It is up to the individual to become familiar with Project land classifications and SCDNR hunting regulations.
-See SCDNR's website for regulations and WMA-maps.
+It is up to the individual to become familiar with Project land classifications and